aisaacroth/Code-Eval/Fizz-Buzz/README.md

 ##Description##
 Players generally sit in a circle.
 The first player says the number "1", and each player says the next number in turn.
-Howerver, any number divisible by X (for example, three) is replaced by the word _fizz_, and any divisible by Y (for example, five) by the word _buzz_.
+However, any number divisible by X (for example, three) is replaced by the word _fizz_, and any divisible by Y (for example, five) by the word _buzz_.
 Numbers divisible by both become _fizz buzz_.
 A player who hesitates, or makes a mistake is eliminated from the